using-system/ProcessMyMedia/ProcessMyMedia.Samples/Samples/Encoding/README.md

 ## Encoding a file with a BuiltInPreset

-The sample create a new asset and upload files from a directory to the asset, then delete the asset (after doing somes stuffs).
+The sample encode a file with a BuiltInPreset.

 ```c#
 public class EncodeFileWithBuiltInPresetWorkflow : IWorkflow<EncodeFileWithBuiltInPresetWorkflowData>